tramiNGY/holbertonschool-hbnb/part3/hbnb/README.md

 ### JWT Authentication Implementation

 Our HBNB app uses JWT (JSON Web Tokens) for user authentication and authorization.
 JWTs are used to securely transmit information between parties as a JSON object.
 In this application, JWTs are used to authenticate users and authorize them to access protected routes.
+Certain routes in the application are protected and require the user to provide a valid JWT in the Authorization header to access them.
+These routes are secured using the @jwt_required() decorator, which ensures that the user is authenticated before accessing the route.

 ### For regular users

 When a user logs in with their email and password, the application verifies their credentials and generates a JWT if the credentials are valid.
 This JWT is then returned to the user and can be used for subsequent requests to access protected routes.
+This happens during the post request to login, the server verifies if the provided email exists in the database and whether the password is correct.
+If the credentials are valid, an access token is generated using `create_access_token`.

+### For admin

+Certain routes are restricted to users with administrative privileges.
+These routes check the is_admin claim in the JWT to ensure that the user has admin privileges before allowing access.
+The user must be authenticated and must have the `is_admin` claim set to True in the JWT to access the route.
+If the user is not an admin, the request is rejected with a 403 Forbidden status code.

 ## `app/services/`